Orthogonal Multiple Access with Correlated Sources: Feasible Region and Pragmatic Schemes: Achievable Region

-We now investigate the behavior of the characteristic points $\lambda_{\rm bal}$ and $\lambda_{\rm unb}$.
-To this end, the information sequence at the $k$-th sensor and $i$-th epoch can be viewed as a stationary stochastic process in the index $k$ (for fixed $i$).
-In the remainder of this section, we adopt the notation $(x_i)_1^n\triangleq(x_i^{(1)},\ldots,x_i^{(n)})$.
-Similarly, a portion of the process from index 1 to $k$ will be denoted as $(x_i)_1^k$.
-For simplicity, we omit the subscript $i$ denoting the time epoch at which the process is observed.
-With a slight abuse of notation, $(x_i)_1^k$ will be denoted as $x_1^k$, whereas the single bit $x_i^{(k)}$ will be denoted as $x_k$.
-Moreover, note that $H(x_1^n)=H(n)$. \begin{theorem} The characteristic points $\lambda_{\rm bal}$ and $\lambda_{\rm unb}$ are non increasing functions of $n$ and, for every value of $n$, $\lambda_{\rm bal} \geq \lambda_{\rm unb}$. \end{theorem} \begin{proof} By using the chain rule for the entropy~\cite{CoTh91}, it follows that
+We now investigate the behavior of the characteristic values $\lambda_{\rm bal}$ and $\lambda_{\rm unb}$.
+To this end, the information sequence at the $\ell$-th node and $i$-th epoch can be viewed as a stationary stochastic process in the index $\ell$ (for fixed $i$).
+Due to stationarity, the following facts can be observed~\cite[Ch.~4]{CoTh06}: